To infinity…and beyond!

 Learn more: Adventures in Mommydom

-There's no place like space, and the kiddos love it because it is fascinating.
-Ask your students to think creatively and write about how rocks from the moon will look, feel, sound, and smell.
-Then, make your own fizzy moon rocks!
+Kids are fascinated by space and they all have their ideas of what it’s like out there!
+Ask your curious kiddos to write about how rocks from the moon will look, feel, sound, and smell.
+Then, follow the provided recipe to have them make their own fizzy moon rocks!

 Learn more: Little Bins for Little Hands

 Create a calming light show to display your kids’ learning.
 This project engages your students by tasking them with replicating constellations by poking holes into aluminum foil.
 Afterward, they will illuminate their learning by placing LED lights inside of a jar; bringing the night sky to life!

 Learn more: Craft Ideas 2 Live 4

 12. Space Shuttle Craft

 Houston, we have a great activity here!
 This crafty activity requires just an empty toilet paper roll, cardboard, scissors, hot glue, and paint.
 Help your students follow the instructions to cut and glue the pieces together; in the end, they’ll have their own space shuttle that’s destined for their stars!
 This sturdy model can even be added to their toy collection once complete!